 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has responsibility for the administration of those affairs.
-At Essex County Council that officer is the Executive Director, Corporate Services. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+At Essex County Council that officer is the Executive Director, Corporate Services.
+The Director, Finance fulfils this role in the absence of the Executive Director, Corporate Services. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
 The Council has delegated this responsibility to the Audit, Governance and Standards Committee.